-Parry’s witty, personal and highly original creations – ranging in theme from 19th century cycling heroines, to 21st century sailors; from “feminine protection” to bottled water, to the quest for the Northwest Passage – have been widely produced, broadcast, commissioned and anthologized, and she has released four critically acclaimed CDs.
-Accompanying herself on guitar, water bottle, shruti box and loop pedals, parry shoots from the hip and aims for the heart.
+Steeped in the folk tradition but born to innovate, Parry’s genre-blurring work is inspired by intersections of history, auto/biography and contemporary social activism.
+Her witty, personal and highly original musical creations – ranging in theme from 19th century cycling heroines, to 21st century sailors; from “feminine protection” to bottled water, to the quest for the Northwest Passage – have been widely produced, broadcast, commissioned and anthologized, and she has released four critically acclaimed CDs.
+Accompanying herself on guitar, water bottle, shruti box and loop pedals, Parry shoots from the hip and aims for the heart.

-Evalyn grew up running around at folk festivals, folk music running in her veins: her father David a member of the iconic Toronto folk ensemble The Friends of Fiddlers Green, and her mother Caroline a children’s music performer, author and folklorist.
-No surprise then, that evalyn and her brother Richard (a member of Montreal’s Arcade Fire) have both emerged as innovative artists in their own right.
-Evalyn’s material stands on the foundation of the traditional Celtic and American music she was brought up singing, but takes it in original and unexpected directions.
+Evalyn grew up running around at folk festivals, folk music running in her veins: her father David a member ofToronto iconic 1970’s folk ensemble The Friends of Fiddlers Green, and her mother Caroline a children’s music performer, author and folklorist.
+No surprise then, that Evalyn and her brother Richard (a member of Montreal’s Arcade Fire) have both emerged as innovative artists in their own right.
+Evalyn’s material stands on the foundation of the traditional music she was brought up singing, but takes it in original and unexpected directions.